qmlbook/qmlbook/en/ch15/index.rst

     // links Qt5Core to the project executable target_link_libraries(${PROJECT_NAME} Qt5::Core)

 You see CMake is quite powerful.
 It takes some time to get used to the syntax.
-In general it is said that CMake is better suited for large and complex projects.
+In general, it is said that CMake is better suited for large and complex projects.

 .. rubric:: References